JohnnyTung123/imc-prosperity-3/README.md

 ## 🐚 IMC Prosperity 3 — Algorithmic Trading Strategy (Team: JohnnyTung)

-This repository contains the research, code, and algorithmic trading strategies developed by our team for the IMC Prosperity 3 competition.
+This repository contains research and algorithms developed by our team for the IMC Prosperity 3 competition.

 ### 🏆 The Competition